 STEP 1: Write a letter of nomination.

 STEP 2: Gather the nominee's contact information and resume/c.v.

-STEP 3: Collect three (3) letters of support.
+STEP 3: Collect up to three (3) letters of support.
 Preferably one from a current supervisor.

 STEP 4: Gather evidence of meeting the defined criteria for the award.
 Evidence may be in the form of descriptive material, testimonials, evaluations, assessments and/or other documentation.

 STEP 5: Prepare a description (1-2 pages) of the program and its benefits to students and the institution